 When the mistake was realised, mostly because we were there crossing the rapidly disappearing finish line, medals were hastily found for our charges.
 It wasn’t quite the finish we’d expected.
 Commando and I got medals too, even if I don’t feel I’ve earned a half marathon medal when I only walked eight miles.
 My reward came as we were walking back to the Guildhall to collect our things.
 The Italian lady caught up with me and thanked me for getting her through the race.
 She was proudly wearing her medal.

 Coming last in a race isn’t high on most people’s list of achievements but in this race that was exactly our brief.
 When the race results were published later that day mine was the name in last place.
-We crossed the line in 3.42.5, ten minutes behind Russ and his ladies.
+We crossed the line in 3.42.5, ten minutes behind the jogging ladies.
 It wasn’t fast by any means, even for me, but, as the expected finish time was 4.10, I think we did a good job.
 Maybe next time I’ll walk the whole thing.

 Please see my copyright information before you copy or use any of the above words or pictures.